 By Karolina Tagaris

-The woman had two different identification documents and other papers suggested the couple had up to 14 children, but six were registered as having been born within less than 10 months.
-They received 2,790 euros ($3,800) a month in child benefits, a police source said.
+Police have found the woman had two different identification documents and other papers suggested the couple had up to 14 children, but six were registered as having been born within less than 10 months.